wzcy/LSRE-2016--YI-CHEN-/Seminars/seminarnotes.md

 For: It is free and have lot of benefits mentioned above.
 It is suitable for companies to build agile team and gain benefits from it.

 Against: I have not find any against so far.

+Seminar4:

+Summary of What Happened to Our Features?
+Visualization and Understanding of Scope Change Dynamics in a Large-Scale Industrial Setting:
+The paper introduces a technique called feature survival charts which is for visualization of scoping change dynamics.
+This technique increase the understanding of performance of scoping process.It is because it provides feedback not only about ongoing scoping activities but also a a visualization of previous project scoping activities.
+And then the author applied this technique into case companies, the result indicate that FSC outperform the past used table-based textual method to track the scope changes in the case company.

+For: A visualization of scoping change dynamics is really a good technique to track the scope change.
+It can help companies to get a lesson from the previous project by visualization the scope change.
+For example, if the company find that there are many late removal of previously accepted features in last project of visualization.
+The company should consider the reason why this phenomenon happened.
+The reason can be lack of resources.
+So the company may pay more attention to the resources analysis and it may avoid this phenomenon.

+Against: Not a against but a suggestion.
+A visualization is a excellent method.
+However, we should not neglect the effect of table-based textual method or documentation.
+It is because the analysis of the reason why scope change is hard to present in the visualization technique.
+I suggest that the combine of these two method can benefit the company most.

+Summary of Obsolete software requirements:

+The paper takes a survey among 219 respondents from 45 countries about the phenomenon of obsolete software requirement.
+The result indicate that OSRs are the significant challenges for software development companies.
+And the authors suggest that it is needed to develop automated tools or methods to support identification and management of OSRs.
+Manually managing OSRs may be sufficient in small project.
+However, in large scale requirement, it is suggested to develop scalable methods that scale to a reality which is often characterized by large numbers of requirements and a substantial and continuous influx of new requirements.

+For: In large scale requirement, there are more than hundred requirements which tend to have large issue related to the presence of OSRs.
+So the OSRs will have big impact on the large project compared with small project.
+To short the time for detect and handle the OSRs in large scale requirement, the automated tools or methods is needed.

+Against: As far as I am concerned, It may be a little difficult to build a standard tool for OSRs management.
+Because different project have different scope, different environment, different stakeholders and so on.
+These all need to be put into consideration when building this kind of tool.
+On the other hand, develop a automated tool for identification and management of OSRs in a specific project can be possible.
+But what is the cost for the tool and how much the company can benefit from it is another question.